Harfenlabor/harfenlabor.com/exampleSite/content/research/wood-science-meets-historical-instrument-making.md

 image = "/images/pins-hold.png"
 imgcaptions = ""
 map_tag = ["Paris", "Hamburg", "Rangendingen", "München"]
-person_tag = ["Volker Haag", "Eric Kleinmann", "George-Frideric Handel", "Jean Robin", "Sandra Suatoni", "Antonio de-Torres", "Jakob zur-Horst-Meyer"] project_category = "Barberini Harp Project" relatedresearch = ["Practical Examination of the Barberini Harp", "The Barberini Harp Wood Species: The Biology of Sound", "Examining the Harp in Roma: The Process", "The Barberini Harp Wood Species Identification", "Thünen-Institut Wood Species Identification Report", "What We Know, and What We still Do Not Understand about the Barberini Harp"] show_in_news = false
+person_tag = ["Volker Haag", "Eric Kleinmann", "Jean Robin", "Sandra Suatoni", "Antonio de-Torres", "Jakob zur-Horst-Meyer", "Georg-Friedrich Händel"] project_category = "Barberini Harp Project" relatedresearch = ["Practical Examination of the Barberini Harp", "The Barberini Harp Wood Species: The Biology of Sound", "Examining the Harp in Roma: The Process", "The Barberini Harp Wood Species Identification", "Thünen-Institut Wood Species Identification Report", "What We Know, and What We still Do Not Understand about the Barberini Harp"] show_in_news = false